In life, things seem to happen as a series.

 If the context (AM or KAM) and purpose (monitor delivery / execute a Key Account Plan) are clear, defining who should be involved is quite straightforward, at least for the regular participants to the BRs.

-In an Account Management context, the person regularly involved in the supplier side must be those in charge of the Delivery (however this term is defined) and the Salesperson in charge of the customer.
+In an Account Management context, the person regularly involved in the supplier side must be those in charge of the Delivery (however this term is defined) and the Account Manager in charge of the customer.
 Occasionally, and depending on topics on the agenda other supplier’s staff members can be invited as long as their involvement brings a tangible value.

 In a Key Account Management context, the members of the Core Account Team should be involved in Key Account Management QBRs.
 The reason why is that as members of the core key account team, they should contribute to the span and depth of the relationship between the two companies.
 For example, if a KAM relationship implies collaboration in the area of Product Development and Marketing, members of these functions should be involved in the BRs.
 In a B2B2C environment such as in consumer electronics or dermo-cosmetics, it is quite usual that as part of a KAM approach the marketing teams of both the retail chain and the supplier jointly plan promotions and marketing campaigns.